CCIN Published Policy Lab and Policy Prototype Projects

 CCIN members are encouraged to suggest projects where they can work with other members to find co-operative policy solutions to the challenges facing local government.
 We are open to all ideas, the more innovative the better!

-The CCIN work programme for the next twelve months will be member-led and owned by putting you, our network members, firmly in the driving seat.
+The CCIN work programme is member-led and owned by putting you, our network members, firmly in the driving seat.
 We are inviting you to propose work areas that you want the CCIN to focus on over the next 12 months.
 This could be anything from co-operative housing commissions to initiatives that put communities back at the heart of local decision making.

 The CCIN work programme is divided into larger projects (called Policy Labs) and smaller projects (called Policy Prototypes).
 Policy Labs are bigger collaborative pieces of work that CCIN members will work on together.
 Policy Labs form the foundation of the CCIN’s annual work programme, with potential thematic areas set by the EOC.
 Policy Prototypes are smaller projects that members may want to deliver in their locality on behalf of the network.
 This could be anything from delivering a new co-operative campaign to developing a co-operative app that helps residents access services differently.